 By Rick Steves

 Europe is always changing, and it's essential to plan and travel with the most up-to-date information.
 Study before you go.
 Guidebooks, maps, travel apps, and websites are all key resources in getting started.

 While information is what keeps you afloat, too much can sink the ship.
 So winnow down your resources to what best suits your travel needs and interests.
 WWII buffs research battle sites, wine lovers brainstorm a wish list of wineries, and MacGregors locate their clan's castles in Scotland.

 A word of warning as you hatch your plans: Understand what shapes the information that shapes your travel dreams.
 Information you seek out yourself is likely to be impartial, whereas information that comes at you is propelled by business.
 Many publications and websites are supported by advertisers who have products and services to sell; their information is often useful, but it's not necessarily unbiased.
-And don't believe everything you read.
+Don't believe everything you read.
 Many sources are peppered with information that is flat-out wrong.
 (Incredibly enough, even my books may have an error.)
-Some “writers” succumb to the temptation to write travelogues based on hearsay, travel brochures, other books, public-relations junkets, and wishful thinking.
+Some "writers" succumb to the temptation to write travelogues based on hearsay, travel brochures, other books, public-relations junkets, and wishful thinking.
 A writer met at the airport by an official from the national tourist board learns tips that are handy only for others who are met at the airport by an official from the national tourist board.

 Too many people are penny-wise and pound-foolish when it comes to information.
 I see them every year, stranded on street corners in Paris, hemorrhaging money.
 It's cascading off of them in €100 notes.
 Tourists with too little (or too dated) information run out of money, fly home early, and hate the French.
 Don't let this be you: Choose a recently updated guidebook that's right for your trip, and use it.

 For my run-down on guidebook series that cover Europe, see my tips for comparing guidebooks.